-#4 What Do You Want?
 What are your goals?
 Where do you want to be in five years?
 How important are things like compensation, location, challenge, enjoyment, colleagues, advancement, contribution, and recognition?
 What are you passionate about?
 What are your personal values?
 (See our Personal Values Exercise) The best way to explore other job and career options is to try them out with “low-cost probes.”
 It’s hard to get a good sense for what different work will be like without actually trying it, even on a volunteer, pro bono, pilot, moonlighting, or other trial basis.

 If speaking to your manager gets you nowhere, you may have to leapfrog the chain of command to speak to a senior officer.
 This is a high-risk/high-reward move, which may get you terminated, shunned, or transferred.
 It also may be the right thing to do to help the colleagues you leave behind realize their mistakes and change their behavior.

-#9 Leave.
 If all else fails–if you have done your homework, and if you have the cash cushion you need–then have the courage to resign to pursue other opportunities.
 Do so civilly, respecting all the property rights of the organization and your relationships and reputation there, and wishing them well.
 A classy exit will be remembered well and leave doors open for future opportunities and networking with good people.

-#10 Believe in Yourself.
 You have now prepared well for your next professional challenge.
 Of course there are uncertainties, but you have skills, passions, and talents that are of great value at the right place.
 Don’t be too concerned about the absence of a reference from a previous employer.
 You can explain you quit due to personal or professional differences.
 Focus on what you do well and all you have to offer, and recommit to your values and aspirations.
 Have faith that you will learn even from bad experiences and that you can make things right in the future.
 Take time off if you can to renew before diving into the next thing, and focus on the opportunities and new vistas in front of you.

 Don’t say “Take this job and shove it” in the heat of the moment.
 Get to the place you deserve to be by leading yourself through a transition you’ll be proud of and that will set you up for great things ahead.

-Bob Vanourek and Gregg Vanourek are leadership practitioners, teachers, trainers, and award-winning authors.
-They are co-authors of Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, a winner of the International Book Awards, and called “the best book on leadership since Good to Great.”
-Take their Leadership Derailers Assessment or sign up for their newsletter.
+Gregg Vanourek and Bob Vanourek are leadership practitioners, teachers, and award-winning authors (and son and father).
+They are co-authors of Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, a winner of the International Book Awards.
+Check out their Leadership Derailers Assessment or get their monthly newsletter.
 If you found value in this, please forward it to a friend.
 Every little bit helps!